xingdi-eric-yuan/cuda-deep-neural-nets/README.md

 To run this code, you should have
 * a cifar-10 dataset( put "cifar-10-batches-bin" where this .md file is, you can get it from [HERE](http://www.cs.toronto.edu/~kriz/cifar.html), make sure to download the binary version which suitable for C programs);
 * nVidia graphic card which supports nVidia CUDA
+* for running network with pre-trained network, you should put pre-trained files into "config" folder, there is a demo config folder which is named "pre-trained-conf", you can rename it to "config" and replace the current "config" folder.

 ##Compile & Run
 add this project into nVidia nsight, add **curand** and **cufft** into path.